juniorsundar/move_bot_sim/README.md

 Note that an additional part was modelled to act as the base joining the PAL Omni Base and the Kinova Arm.
 It was designed using **Blender**, and can be accessed in [```base_bot_platform.stl```](./kinova_gen3_description/meshes/base_bot_platform.stl).

-MoveIt! is not optimal to control moving base, since the motion plan is taken with respect to a fixed 'world' TF.
+MoveIt! is not optimal to control moving base, since the motion plan is only possible if there is a TF between a fixed `world` TF and the robot's base.
+Yet as the base moves, there isn't a reliable TF between the `base_footprint` frame of the Omni Base and `world`.
 However, in order to motion plan for this model through MoveIt! certain steps were taken.

 Since the moving base can be defined as a 3DOF system, in the URDF file, three additional dummy links ```x_base```, ```y_base```, and ```z_base```.
 The dummy 'world' frame is joined to ```x_base``` with a prismatic joint for translation in the x-axis. ```x_base``` is joined to ```y_base``` with a prismatic joint for translation in the y-axis. ```y_base``` is joined to the ```z_base``` with a revolute joint for rotation in the z-axis.
 This effective defines all the possible movements the base can make.
 Note, however, that this means the control is being performed on the base as a whole and not through the wheels, i.e. the base is moving as a static object while the wheels aren't rotating.